SamarthTiwari16/Amazon-Sales-Data-Analysis/README.md

 The most popular product category varies by state, and it may be worthwhile to analyze the reasons behind these trends and invest in marketing campaigns or promotions accordingly.

-# Analysis Summary and Recommendations-
+# Analysis Summary and Recommendations
 Use promotions to drive interest in the Western Dress product by targeting the top 50% of states ranked by sales revenue since their revenue is between 10 and 100 times more than the top ranked states by revenue in the lower 50%.

-# Implementation and Analysis of Strategies-
+# Implementation and Analysis of Strategies
 Work with the client to implement the following promotions:
      Promotion to drive interest in the Western Dress category Monitor the Impact of the Strategies